-At Windmill Hill, we believe that the breadth of reading is important so we offer our pupils a range of reading schemes covering all genres.
+At Windmill Hill, we believe that the breadth of reading is important.
 Initially we use the 'Bug Club' reading programme to allow the children to apply their phonetic knowledge when reading.

 All books are banded in order to ensure progression and challenge for all children.
 We also have a vast array of quality non-scheme based books for those children who no longer need the structure that a scheme provides.
 Children who are "free readers" can utilise both class and school libraries to enhance their love of reading.
 Children will be encouraged to read and discuss an increasingly wide range of fiction, poetry, plays, non-fiction and reference or text books.